mlbonatelli/SciCommMgz/README.md

 ## Welcome

-Hi! :wave: :wave: :tada:
+Hi! :wave: :wave: :wave:

-It's really nice to have you here! :heart:
+It's really nice to have you here! :heart: :tada:

 The README file will help you to understand more about the SciCommMgz project and how you can get involved!